-The study track Economic Research allows a small number of outstanding students to enter into a fast-track program for acquiring a doctorate.
-Admission to this track requires successful attendance of the introductory modules of the module combination “Economic Research Preparatory Courses” with an average grade weighted in ECTS credits of at least 2.5 and a positive assessment of the candidate by the examination committee.
+The study track Economic Research allows outstanding students to enter into a fast-track program for acquiring a doctorate.
+Application to this track requires successful attendance of the introductory modules of the module combination “Economic Research Preparatory Courses” with an average grade weighted in ECTS credits of at least 2.5 and a positive assessment of the candidate by the examination committee.

 The master’s thesis may be registered in the fourth semester at the earliest.
 Candidates must have completed at least one (block)seminar and have obtained at least 45 ECTS credits during the specialization phase.
 The choice of a supervisor and topic is within the responsibility of the candidate.
 The regular period of completion is four months.